Niedermayer–Hentig Expedition: Afghanistan

+Oskar von Niedermayer (middle) with fellow expeditionists during the Afghanistan Expedition, 1915–1916.

 Crossing into Afghanistan, the group found fresh water in an irrigation channel by a deserted hamlet.
 Albeit teeming with leeches, the water saved the group from dying of thirst.
 Marching for another two days, they reached the vicinity of Herat, where they made contact with Afghan authorities.
 Unsure what reception awaited them, von Hentig sent Barkatullah, an Islamic scholar of some fame, to advise the governor that the expedition had arrived and was bearing the Kaiser's message and gifts for the Emir.
 The governor sent a grand welcome, with noblemen bearing cloths and gifts, a caravan of servants, and a column of hundred armed escorts.
 The expedition was invited into the city as guests of the Afghan government.
 With von Hentig in the lead in his Cuirassiers uniform, they entered Herat on 24 August, in a procession welcomed by Turkish troops.
 They were housed at the Emir's provincial palace.
 They were officially met by the governor a few days later when, according to British agents, von Hentig showed him the Turkish Sultan's proclamation of jihad and announced the Kaiser's promise to recognise Afghan sovereignty and provide German assistance.
 The Kaiser also promised to grant territory to Afghanistan as far north as Samarkand in Russian Turkestan and as far into India as Bombay.

 The Viceroy of India had already warned the Emir of approaching "German agents and hired assassins", and the Emir had promised he would arrest the expedition if it managed to reach Afghanistan.
 However, under a close watch, the expedition members were given the freedom of Herat.
 The governor promised to arrange for the 400-mile trip east to Kabul in another two weeks.
 Suits were tailored and horses given new saddles to make everything presentable for the meeting with the Emir.
 The southern route and the city of Kandahar were avoided, possibly because Afghan officials wished to prevent fomenting unrest in the Pathan region close to India.
 On 7 September, the group left Herat for Kabul with Afghan guides on a 24-day trip via the harsher northern route through Hazarajat, over the barren mountains of central Afghanistan.
 En route the expedition was careful to spend enough money and gold to ensure popularity amongst the local people.
 Finally, on 2 October 1915, the expedition reached Kabul.
 It was received with a salaam from the local Turkish community and a Guard of honour from Afghan troops in Turkish uniform.
 Von Hentig later described receiving cheers and a grand welcome from the inhabitants of Kabul.